Loading...

 No Cap

-You can recover damages even if you are 99% at fault, but your award is reduced by your percentage of fault.
+You can recover damages only if you are less than 51% at fault.
+Your award is reduced by your percentage of fault.

 Settlement amounts vary based on injury severity, liability, and other factors.
 Below are estimated average settlements for common injury types in Florida.